 You will also need to decide what happens to the family home.
-If you own it jointly with your spouse, it normally means that, if one of you dies, their share automatically goes to the other and, if you sell, you jointly own the proceeds.
+If you own it jointly, it normally means that, if one of you dies, their share automatically goes to the other and, if you sell, you jointly own the proceeds.

 If you are separating, you can get your solicitor to draft a document that creates two separate shares in the property, so that each spouse’s share will pass to their heirs if the other dies (which means that you can each decide who you leave your share to in your will), and you will each be entitled to a specific proportion of the proceeds if you sell.

-If one of you later decides you want to divorce on grounds of separation (see 3), it doesn’t matter whether you have separated formally or informally.
+If one of you later decides you want to divorce on grounds of separation, it doesn’t matter whether you have separated formally or informally.

 The main terms of a divorce can also be negotiated between you, but a divorce also involves the court.
 This has several important differences: